The Australian Government provides national climate science information to help manage climate and disaster risks.

 The Drought Resilience Self-Assessment Tool (DR.SAT) is a free tool that enables farmers to assess their resilience against climate change including drought and other climate risks.

 Climate Change Projections

 The Climate Change in Australia website provides a comprehensive set of climate projections for Australia.
 Localised projections have been produced for some areas of Australia by state agencies.

 Natural Resource Management Planning

-The Impacts and Adaptation Information for Australia’s NRM Regions section of the Climate Change in Australia website. provides projections to help NRM groups in each region understand and manage the impacts of climate change.
-Guidance covers a wide range of material, including:
+The Impacts and Adaptation Information for Australia’s NRM Regions section of the Climate Change in Australia website provides projections to help NRM groups in each region understand and manage the impacts of climate change.

 - Climate adaptation